-The Physical Education ("PE") emphasis is on participation, good sportsmanship, and physical skill development.
+The Physical Education ("PE") emphasizes participation, good sportsmanship, and physical skill development.
 Activities include games and sports, rhythms, movement skills, and equipment manipulation.
 All PE instruction is co-educational.
 Student results on the California Fitness Test are reviewed by school staff and District administrators.